WayfaringBloke/dnd/writing/msns/1_Deli.md

 ## Pantry
 - Heavy bags of flour, cornstarch, and various ingredients.
 - A jarring amount of pickles.
+It smells entirely too much of pickles.

 ## Closet
 - A mix of kitchen wear.